DataDog/documentation/content/en/metrics/_index.md

 Datadog offers several visualization options to help users easily display their metrics.
 Two visualization offerings that Metrics users often find useful are: 1) Query Value Widgets, and 2) Top List Widgets.

-Regardless of the type of widget, each metric query consists of the same two evaluation steps to start: 1) Time aggregation, 2) Space aggregation [(refresher here).][22]
+Regardless of the type of widget, each metric query consists of the same two evaluation steps to start: 1) Time aggregation, 2) Space aggregation [(view refresher here).][22]

 ###### [Query Value Widget][23]
 - A [Query Value Widget][23] simply reduces the results of those two steps into a single value.